NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/actions.md

 Any public method on a controller type is an action.
 Parameters on actions are bound to request data and validated using [model binding](../models/model-binding.md).

+>[!WARNING]
-Warning: Action methods that accept parameters should verify the `ModelState.IsValid` property is true.
+> Action methods that accept parameters should verify the `ModelState.IsValid` property is true.

 Action methods should contain logic for mapping an incoming request to a business concern.
 Business concerns should typically be represented as services that your controller accesses through [dependency injection](dependency-injection.md).
 Actions then map the result of the business action to an application state.